-The ACCC education program on Optimizing Outcomes for Urothelial Carcinoma in the Community Setting is designed to provide all members of the multidisciplinary care team knowledge and resources to successfully address practical issues and barriers faced in integration of immunotherapy into the treatment of advanced urothelial carcinoma.
+The ACCC education program on Optimizing Outcomes for Urothelial Carcinoma in the Community Setting is designed to provide all members of the multidisciplinary care team knowledge and resources to successfully address practical issues and barriers faced in integration of immunotherapy and other novel targeted therapies into the treatment of advanced urothelial carcinoma.

 The program will be presented in two formats: a live, on-site learning workshop and as an audio-guided web course.

 At the live workshops, a three-member multidisciplinary expert faculty panel will provide both didactic presentations and collaborative open discussion with members of the multidisciplinary care team.
 Topics covered include, but are not limited to, a review of current evidence for the use of checkpoint inhibitors and novel agents, including antibody drug conjugates and fibroblast growth factor receptor (FGFR) inhibitors, patient selection criteria, and monitoring and managing immune-related adverse events (irAEs) in patients with advanced urothelial carcinoma.
 Collateral issues discussed include coordination and communication within the multidisciplinary care team, coverage and reimbursement, and fostering patient education and engagement.

 During the workshop, participants will use the Institute for Healthcare Improvement's Plan-Do-Study-Act tool to develop a customized action plan.
 Workshop sites will report on their progress post-participation.